ygao0719/TaskMaster/README.md

 ## Issues encountered during deployment
 - We used to use the RDS as the database to support applications.
 But this time we are using NoSQL.
 I am not sure how to make the application connect to DynamoDB.

-- 10 July 2019: First of all, I had no idea how to
+- 10 July 2019: First of all, I had no idea how to send the resized image url to database.
+Thanks for Evan's help.
+According to full size image url, create resized image url and save to database.
+After that, there was another issue with my browser-chrome.
+Somehow Chrome created my form in a sandbox and blocked the image I try to upload.
+I cleaned my browser history and restart the browser.
+The issue got fixed.
+Another issue, when I upload an image in frontend, I could not see the resized image because
+S3 block the access to read.

 ## Features
 - 4 July 2019: